asumagic/AshBF/README.md

 ### `-annotate`

 Keep track of source information within the compiled form.
+This makes IL assembly listenings more verbose.
-Required for advanced toolchain sanitizing.
+Required for debug mode.

 ### `-printil`